 Peel, chop and using a mortar and pestle, crush ginger along with black peppercorns.

 Bring yogurt to room temperature – keep it outside the fridge for a couple of hours.
 Whisk it well with a pinch of salt and roasted cumin powder.

 2. Preparing the okra

 Wash and wipe the moisture off the okra before cutting.
 Snip off the head, then cut into 1.5-inch long sticks.

 In a non-stick pan, heat two teaspoons of oil.
-To hot oil, add cumin seeds and once the splutter, add broken dry red chillies.
-As soon as the red chillies turn color, add asafoetida, turmeric powder and okra in quick succession.
+To hot oil, add cumin seeds and once the splutter, add broken dry red chilies.
+As soon as the red chilies turn color, add asafoetida, turmeric powder and okra in quick succession.
 Stir, cook covered for 6 minutes on medium heat, turning the okra around every other minute.
 At this stage uncover the pan and move on to adding the gravy masalas.

 3. Putting it all together

 Add ginger-pepper paste and salt to the pan, and cook uncovered till the okra is nearly done.
 Stir in roasted besan (gram flour) and continue to cook for 2 minutes, turning the okra pieces around so that they get coated with the besan evenly.